Social Change and Innovation Track

-Social Change and Innovation (SCI, pronounced “sky”) focuses on designing social change and leading innovation.
+Social Change and Innovation focuses on designing social change and leading innovation.
 The curriculum prepares students to improve living conditions and work environments for individuals, groups, families, organizations and communities on a larger scale.

-SCI students will acquire the knowledge and cultivate skills to lead and implement sustainable social change for good.
-Practicing in this field includes working with individuals, groups, families, organizations and communities to influence the laws, legislation and institutional practices and policies that impact them.
+Students will acquire the knowledge and cultivate skills to lead and implement sustainable social change for good.
+Practicing with this track** includes influencing laws, legislation and institutional practices and policies that impact them.
+It provides cross-disciplinary training that will inspire new ways of understanding and tackling society's most pressing issues, including homelessness, human trafficking, substance use and poverty, often through the lens of diversity, equity and inclusion.